zed-industries/zed/docs/src/remote-development.md

 > **Note:** You must be in the alpha program to see this UI.
 The instructions will likely change as the feature gets closer to launch.

 1. Download and install the latest [Zed Preview](https://zed.dev/releases/preview).
-1. Open the remote projects dialogue with `cmd-shift-p remote`
+1. Open the remote projects dialogue with `cmd-shift-p remote`.
-2. Click "Add Server"
+2. Click "Add Server".
 3. Choose whether to setup via SSH, or to follow the manual setup.
    > **Note:** With both options your laptop and the remote machine will communicate
      via https://collab.zed.dev/, so you will need outbound internet access on the remote machine.
 6. On your laptop you can now open folders on the remote machine.
-   > **Note:** Zed does not currently handle opening very large directories (e.g. `/` or `~` that may have >100,000 files) very well.
+   > **Note:** Zed does not currently handle opening very large directories (for example, `/` or `~` that may have >100,000 files) very well.
 We are working on improving this, but suggest in the meantime opening only specific projects, or subfolders of very large mono-repos.

 ## Toubleshooting